Top 35 Android Interview Questions and Answers

 Answer: There are quite a few mobile automation testing tools that are available in the market but these are used only if the project requires it and if the application supports the automation.

-These tools are paid as well as free tools, hence analysis needs to be done within the project team and then the appropriate mobile automation tool needs to be selected.
-Silk Mobile, SeeTest, Ranorex are the paid mobile automation tool while Appium, KIF, Robotium, Calabash are few free tools.
+These tools are paid as well as free tools; hence, analysis needs to be done within the project team, and then the appropriate mobile automation tool needs to be selected.
+Silk Mobile, SeeTest, and Ranorex are paid mobile automation tools, while Appium, KIF, Robotium,and Calabash are a few free tools.

-Q #31) How do you troubleshoot the android application which is crashing frequently?
+Q #31) How do you troubleshoot the Android application that is crashing frequently?

 Answer: Given below are the few steps that we need to follow while troubleshooting the crashing issue: